TheMaxCoder/QuoteFul/README.md

 - [Koin](https://insert-koin.io/): Koin is a lightweight dependency injection framework for Kotlin.
 - [Ktlint](https://ktlint.github.io/): Ktlint is a Kotlin linter for code formatting to ensure consistent code style.
 - [MockK](https://mockk.io/): MockK is a mocking library for Kotlin, used for testing purposes.
+- [GitHub Actions](https://github.com/features/actions): GitHub Actions is used as a CI/CD tool for automating workflows, including building, testing, and deploying applications directly from GitHub repositories.

 ## Architecture 🏛️